Creating and Configuring a DAO¶

 Playbook Details¶

-Features: - No voting required - Instant updates - Direct control over library
+Features: - No voting required - Instant updates via operator - Direct control over library - Timelock still provides safety delay

-Features: - Safe multisig for proposals - Fast execution (1-2 day timelock) - Requires threshold approval
+Features: - Safe multisig for proposals - Fast execution (short timelock) - Requires threshold approval - Board-based decision making

 Community Playbook¶